 Commons Affiliations and Room Draw Random Numbers DO NOT have any bearing on Mid-Year Housing assignments.
 Assignments are made based on the consideration of individual requests weighed against each other as well as the needs of the College.

 Students returning to campus mid-year are housed in beds that become available as other students depart from campus or complete moves from one location to another; it is not possible to provide an accurate list of those beds.
 Groups of students who hope to live together should complete End of Term Room Change forms (see further below), and when relevant briefly include details on their individual questionnaires.
-It is not possible to calculate the chance of being awarded a suite/house or group of rooms together because there are too many unknown factors that continue to change throughout the processes.
+It is not possible to calculate the chance of being awarded a suite/house or group of rooms together as there are too many unknown factors that continue to change throughout the processes.

 Winter Term Alternative Plans:

 If you complete your Study Abroad program at the end of the Fall Term but do not plan to be on campus for the Winter Term (OPTING OUT, Internship, Temporarily Withdrawing), please indicate your decision on your questionnaire and be sure to register for the appropriate course option when Winter Term Registration takes place.

 Students who return for the Winter Term and have a bed set aside within a housing unit (i.e. Social or Interest House, Superblock, suite, etc.) which is not available for the Winter Term should indicate this on their questionnaire and will be housed in a temporary location for Winter Term only.